Since 1984, St. Francis House has offered basic care and services that make the difference between hope and despair, and often between life and death.

 Click for our weekly breakfast and lunch menus.

 Guests who stay in a nighttime shelter must leave every morning so the facility can clean and prepare for the next night.
-Our Atrium, on the first floor, and the Day Center, one flight up, provide a safe, comfortable alternative to spending the day on the street.
+Our Atrium, on the first floor, and the Resource Center, one flight up, provide a safe, comfortable alternative to spending the day on the street.
 Here, guests can escape the elements, enjoy the company of friends, and watch the local news or a movie chosen by one of our discussion groups.

-For guests who are new to St. Francis House, the Hospitality Desk in the Day Center should be their first stop.
+For guests who are new to St. Francis House, the Hospitality Desk in the Resource Center should be their first stop.
 There, guests get a St. Francis House ID, which will help them access many of our services, including case management or mental health counseling.

 St. Francis House is the largest distributor of clothing to the poor and homeless in Boston.
 Every month, we distribute more than 750 changes of clothing through our Fresh Threads program.